CtlAltDefeat2/intro-oop/readme.md

 OOP is the tasteful interaction between objects to achieve a common goal.
 A properly object-oriented solution ensures that all the objects share the same level of responsibility (weight), and all the objects follow the Single Responsibility Principal (SRP).
 The SRP states that an object should focus on one thing, and it should do that one thing well.
+OOP allows us to create components as if they were real tangible objects in an otherwise intagible world.

 Assignments are located [here](assignments.md).